28 window types infographic

 These windows are usually in a horizontal rectangular shape and constructed to withstand strong winds.
 Hopper windows are often found in small bathrooms, kitchens, and basements, where ventilation can be at a premium.
 Because of their expansive panel that opens in one go, these windows offer ease of access and help improve air circulation within any room.

-Hoppers get their name from their shape when opened, which is like a hopper or a chute.
+Hoppers get their name from their shape when opened, like a hopper or a chute.

 hopper window example